Ambulence/UniTestProject/README.md

   npm start

   ```
-  After the servers are started, you need to go to the address http://localhost:1337/admin/auth/register-admin and register in Strapi.
+  2. After the servers are started, you need to go to the address http://localhost:1337/admin/auth/register-admin and register in Strapi.

-  Then go to **Content Manager->Collection Types->Dog** and **Click** Create new entry
+  3. Then go to **Content Manager->Collection Types->Dog** and **Click** Create new entry

-  **Fill required fields: name, breed, photo.**
+  4. **Fill required fields: name, breed, photo.**

-  **Click Save and Publish.** Create several entries with different data.
+  5. **Click Save and Publish.** Create several entries with different data.

+  6. Set Role and Permission: Click on the General Settings icon Settings at the bottom of the main navigation

+      Under Users & Permissions Plugin, choose Roles.

+      Click the Public role.